llinjupt/xlibc/README.md

-# xlib
+# xlibc
 ===
 An eXtended C library of collected functions about genral String, Memory, DB,<br> Algorithm, Net and etc. operations.<br>
 <br>
-Not like glibc which is a huge and complex lib, this xlib is a tiny extened<br> function groups, used for general Unix-Like OS, especially for Embedded systems. <br> It aims to help engineens develop a C program quickly and canonically.
+Not like glibc which is a huge and complex lib, this xlibc is a tiny extened<br> function groups, used for general Unix-Like OS, especially for Embedded systems. <br> It aims to help engineens develop a C program quickly and canonically.
 Lots of<br> functions were enlightened by other open source projects.<br>